Inside the Body’s Hidden Matrix: How to Improve Fascia Health

 Immune system support

-Fascia plays a crucial role in the immune system by facilitating lymphatic flow through the lymphatic system, a network of vessels that circulates white blood cells and removes waste and pathogens.
+Fascia plays an important role in the immune system by helping move lymph, a fluid that transports white blood cells and helps remove waste and pathogens.

 Posture and alignment